 By Zach Howard

-Investigators have said they identified some 10,000 people convicted or accused of crimes based on evidence she had handled at the Hinton lab, which is temporarily closed.
+Investigators identified some 10,000 people convicted or accused of crimes based on evidence that Dookhan handled at the Boston lab, and state officials said in December that hundreds of people had been released from prison pending new trials in the investigation.

 (c) Copyright Thomson Reuters 2013.
 Check for restrictions at: http://about.reuters.com/fulllegal.asp